johnny-bui/sablecc-maven-port/README.md

 #######################
 ant -f maven-build.xml mavendist

-To deploy snapshot (not sign requered)
+To deploy snapshot (not sign required)
 ######################################
-The property "maven.snapshot.repo" must be confiurated in settings.xml.
+The property "maven.snapshot.repo" must be configured in settings.xml.
 Then call

 ant -f maven-build.xml maven-deploy-snapshot